benioriginal/Makise-Kurisu-MD-a-whatsapp-bot-with-mute-unmute-chatgpt/README.md

 https://github.com/BainBan/Whatsapp-Bot/assets/111044589/4b06bc6d-6f2a-442e-90e6-0b9ab95b11f4

-To use WhatsAppBot-AdminChecker, ensure you have the following dependencies installed:
+To use WhatsAppBot, ensure you have the following dependencies installed:
 NOTE THAT THE FUNCTION MUTE JUST SCROLLS BASED ON DIFFERENT COORDONATES WHATSAPP WEB NEEDS TO BE AT 100% SIZE NOT LOWER NOT HIGHER ALSO THE MUTE FUNCTION WAS ONLY TESTED WITH 5 PERSONS IN A GROUP, CHANGE COORDONATES BASED ON WHAT YOU NEED.
 I DIDN'T USE LOCATEONSCREEEN CUZ IT'S NOT 100% ACCURATE AND ALSO IS SLOW

 - Python 3.x